Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states: System Dynamics

 A common strategy for truncation usually involves assuming some form of weakly driven or perturbed systems where $\langle \sigma_z\rangle$ is set to -1 and is assumed to negligibly change.
 For ensemble systems this is usually accompanied with the Holstein-Primakoff approximation, subsequently enabling the simplification of higher-order correlations by mapping the spin operators onto bosonic operators.
 These approximations enable the derivation of a closed set of coupled equations, which have been experimentally validated in weakly driven systems, e.g \cite{Ourjoumtsev2011} .

 However, these approximations are not appropriate when accounting for non-negligible amplitudes of near-resonant driving fields.
-Furthermore for an ensemble, the number of equations quickly increases to an un-workable amount dependent on the ensemble size.
+Furthermore for an ensemble, the number of equations quickly increases to an unworkable amount dependent on the ensemble size.

-As carried out in \cite{Meiser2009, Henschel2010}, and described in section \ref{Sec2}.A, the ensemble is described symmetrically to decouple the $N$-dependence of the number of coupled equations of motion.
+As carried out in \cite{Meiser2009, Henschel2010}, and described in section \ref{Sec2}.A, the ensemble is described symmetrically to decouple the $N$ dependence of the number of coupled equations of motion.
 Following this, an alternative strategy is employed to further simplify and reduce the number of coupled equations, based on expanding the correlations in terms of their cumulant expectation values \cite{Kubo1962,Meiser2009}.
-This avoids any direct restriction of the coupling/driving frequency strengths, but does assume that the third order cumulants are negligible, such that:
+This avoids any direct restriction of the coupling and driving field strengths, but does assume that the third-order cumulants are negligible, such that: